shopkins-seagen/spi_user-guide/source/apps/sasjobmgr/bat.rst

     -c "%cd%\test.csv" ^
     -n true ^
     -a False ^
-    -s sgsasv1-stg.sg.seagen.com ^
+    -s best ^
     -h "%cd%\test.html"

-Create a workflow for an entire analysis
+Example: Multiple Calls for Different Processing modes
 --------------------------------------------------------------------------------------------
-In this example, the first call to runsas runs the programs sequentially.
-Once that completes, the next group of programs is run in parallel.
-When that completes, the last group of programs is also run in parallel.
-This could be used to run SDTM dataset that are referenced by other domains, so they must exist prior to other programs executing.
+In this example, the first call to runsas runs SDTM programs sequentially (-a false).
+Once all the SDTM data are complete, the corresponding QC programs are run in parallel.
-The next set of SDTM programs do not create dependencies referenced by other domains and can be run in no specific sequence.
-Once all the SDTM data are complete, run the QC programs.

-This pattern can be extended to run an entire workflow of an analysis from raw -> TLFs, using a single .bat file with seqential and async calls as needed to both support any dependencies and greatly reduce total run time.

 .. code::